 It’s not difficult to understand the pressure medical students have been put under to become the doctors they or their families have dreamed of.
 It is for this reason that more needs to be done to alleviate this stress and anxiety for our future generation of medical care practitioners.

-- Make an appointment with an academic support person or counsellor, Physicians are human, and those that suffer anxiety in medical school are not alone.
+- Make an appointment with an academic support person or counselor, Physicians are human, and those that suffer anxiety in medical school are not alone.

-- Visualization and deep breathing exercises, yoga or Pilates will ease anxiety and stress
+- Keep fit, visualize and start deep breathing exercises, yoga or Pilates will ease anxiety and stress

 - Take time to rest and ensure healthy eating habits – this seems simple but unfortunately unhealthy and extensively long hours will further increase pre-existing stress, often students will indulge in fast food and caffeine for lack of time to necessary to take care of themselves